Food and Fund Drives

 Resources for a Successful Food Drive

 In 2012, the drive raised over 155,000 pounds of food, a 65% increase over 2011.
 Bay Area residents are encouraged to put a bag of healthy, non-perishable food, such as canned vegetables and fruits, tuna fish, peanut butter, rice, dry beans and pasta, near their home or business mailbox on the morning of Saturday, May 11th.
-Letter carriers will pick up the food when the mail is delivered and bring it to us.
+Letter carriers will pick up the food when the mail is delivered and bring it to a local food bank.

 If you missed your letter carrier, you can drop your donations at one of these sites across the county: